dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/transfer-account.md

 ---

-If you'd like to transfer [access control](/docs/collaborate/manage-access/about-access) to another user, the table below details what steps you need to take depending on your account plan:
+Depending on your account plan, review the steps below if you want to transfer [access control](/docs/collaborate/manage-access/about-access) to another user.

 | Account plan| Steps |
 | ------ | ----------- |